Eric-Chung-0511/Learning-Record/README.md

 <h2 id="license">🔏 License</h2>

-* This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+* This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

 **[⇧ back to top ⇧](#top)**